Kaszanas/SC2_Datasets/README.md

 ## License

-`sc2egset_dataset` was created by Andrzej Białecki.
+`sc2_datasets` project was created by Andrzej Białecki.
 It is licensed under the terms of the GNU General Public License v3.0 license.

 ## Citations